oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

  1. The attacker obtains an authorization code by performing any of the attacks described above.
- 2. He performs a regular OAuth authorization process with the legitimate client on his device.
+ 2. He starts a regular OAuth authorization process with the legitimate client from his device.
  3. The attacker injects the stolen authorization code in the response of the authorization server to the legitimate client.
 Since this response is passing through the attacker's device, the attacker